Policy Forum for Northern Ireland

 Format: DOWNLOADABLE PDF

-Delegates will look at next steps for the implementation of reform, with the Minister also announcing a Review of the Northern Ireland Curriculum and a forthcoming literacy and numeracy strategy, alongside wide-ranging conversation on the qualification system in NI and forthcoming legislation to ensure that young people remain in education until the age of 18, as well as discussing the qualification system in NI and proposed legislation to keep young people in education until the age of 18, including the concerns raised by the NI Children’s Commissioner.
+Delegates looked at next steps for the implementation of reform, with the Minister also announcing a Review of the Northern Ireland Curriculum and a forthcoming literacy and numeracy strategy, alongside wide-ranging conversation on the qualification system in NI and forthcoming legislation to ensure that young people remain in education until the age of 18, as well as discussing the qualification system in NI and proposed legislation to keep young people in education until the age of 18, including the concerns raised by the NI Children’s Commissioner.

-Looking at supporting educational improvement for all learners across NI, areas for discussion include investing in early childhood education as a means of early intervention to tackle educational disadvantage, as well as priorities for narrowing existing educational disparities and improving student outcomes.
+Looking at supporting educational improvement for all learners across NI, areas for discussion included investing in early childhood education as a means of early intervention to tackle educational disadvantage, as well as priorities for narrowing existing educational disparities and improving student outcomes.

-Delegates will also look at priorities for the teaching workforce and the potential to develop a workforce strategy, with discussion on teacher training and retention, options for a review of the Jordanstown Agreement and improving working conditions, measures for continuous professional development, and next steps for the establishment of an Education Workforce Council.
+Delegates also looked at priorities for the teaching workforce and the potential to develop a workforce strategy, with discussion on teacher training and retention, options for a review of the Jordanstown Agreement and improving working conditions, measures for continuous professional development, and next steps for the establishment of an Education Workforce Council.

 This on-demand pack includes